Česky

 • Living environment of a green campus within the most bicycle-friendly city in Czechia

-• Starting monthly net salary based on previous experience ~ 1,500-1,600 EUR (~ 120% of avg. net salary in the region, living cost is lower than in western Europe)
+• Starting monthly net salary based on previous experience at least 1,600 EUR (~ 120% of avg. net salary in the region, living cost is lower than in western Europe) with 5-10% growth after first year

 Benefits: